-There are over 90 registered supplementary schools in Milton Keynes, including 22 madrassahs (Islamic schools), with nearly 5000 pupils on roll.
-As an example, some of the schools serve the following communities: Afghani, Bangladeshi, Chinese, French, German, Ghanaian, Greek, Indian, Middle Eastern, Nigerian, Pakistani, Polish, Russian, Somali, Spanish and Sri Lankan.
+There are over 100 supplementary schools known to the EMA Network in Milton Keynes, including 22 madrassahs (Islamic schools), with nearly 5000 pupils on roll.
+As an example, some of the schools serve the following communities: Afghani, Bangladeshi, Bulgarian, Chinese, French, German, Ghanaian, Greek, Indian, Lithuanian, Middle Eastern, Nigerian, Pakistani, Polish, Russian, Somali, Spanish, Sri Lankan and Ukrainian.